Whipshout/personio_tool/README.md

 # Personio tool

+# Outdated!
+Personnio changed the request and added more security :')

 ## How to use

 - Download personio_tool_mac.zip/personio_tool_windows.zip, extract the folder, update config.json (example below), run app in the terminal.<br>